jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/modifications/qla-heat-sink.rst

 close to 0.5 A continuously.

-The MTMs and PSMs can run for- a little while (half hour or so) without any issues but for prolonged usage, we strongly recommend to upgrade your controllers with a an extra heat sink and fan.
+The MTMs and PSMs can run for- a little while (half hour or so) without any issues but for prolonged usage, we strongly recommend upgrading your controllers with an extra heat sink and fan.

 Power source for the fans
 =========================